 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.

-Trimester 3 - November
+Trimester 1 - March

-- Start date: November
+- Start date: March

 - Available at:

 Deakin University offers admission to postgraduate courses through a number of Admission categories.
-In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 All applicants must meet the minimum English language requirements.